swangful/chromedriver126/README.md

 **NPM package for chromedriver 1.26**

-To test "Hello World!" install chromedriver126 package via npm install.
+This is chromedriver version 1.26 for linux OS.
+It is based off of the original chromedriver package which can be found [here](https://www.npmjs.com/package/chromedriver)

+To install..

     $ npm install chromedriver126

-Make a file called test.js
+To test "Hello World!"

     $ vim test.js